 How to copy files from source to destination in PowerShell

-Take a closer look at Copy-Item cmdlet coding examples to build advanced PowerShell scripts that copy files with safety measures to ensure the duplicates reach their destinations.
+Take a closer look at these Copy-Item coding examples to build advanced PowerShell scripts that copy files with safety measures to ensure the duplicates reach their destinations.

 Once you understand the parameters associated with the Copy-Item command and how they work together, you can produce comprehensive scripts with more advanced PowerShell commands to copy files and directories.

-All these examples work on both Windows PowerShell and PowerShell 7.
+The examples in this article work on both Windows PowerShell and PowerShell 7.

 PowerShell has providers -- .NET programs that expose the data in a data store for viewing and manipulation -- and a set of generic cmdlets that work across providers.